rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 # Ometria

-[**Ometria**](https://ometria.com/) is a customer data and marketing platform that helps retailers increase CRM revenue by sending personalized marketing messages throughout the customer journey.
+[**Ometria**](https://ometria.com/) is a customer data and marketing platform.
+It leverages AI-powered insights and cross-channel marketing to help you create personalized experiences for your customers throughout their product journey.

 RudderStack supports Ometria as a destination to which you can seamlessly send your customer data.